mkirby42/PyISRU/posts/how_long_to_mars_base.md

 The Mars architecture outlined by SpaceX envisions multiple tanker-class Starships ferrying fuel to a low Earth orbit (LEO) depot.
 These tankers can launch more or less continuously (aside from some turnaround time), since they only fly to LEO and back.

 Crew and cargo-class ships will launch and refuel at the depot.
 Every 780 days—a Martian synodic period—a growing flotilla of these ships will depart for Mars.
 The journey takes roughly 250 days.
 Upon landing on the Martian surface, the ships will be refueled by In-Situ Resource Utilization (ISRU) plants, then wait approximately 18 months for the next return window.
-After the 250-day trip back to Earth, the ships can be refurbished and added back into the fleet—alongside newly produced vehicles.
+After the 250 day trip back to Earth, the ships can be refurbished and added back into the fleet—alongside newly produced vehicles.

 This raises several questions:
 	•	How many ships will be needed to transport people and equipment to Mars?